Receiving the Response

 •The Content-Type of the response

-The Response pane has two tabs: Body (screenshot below left) and Headers (screenshot below right).
+The Response pane has three tabs: Body (screenshot below left), Headers (screenshot above), and Log (screenshot below right).

 •Headers tab: Contains the headers of the response.
 The Content-Type header is also displayed at the top of the pane.

 •Log tab: Events and information relating to the request are displayed in the Log tab, which has line-numbering.
 The log can be saved to file or created as a new document in the Main Window.
 A newly created document can be edited and saved in the usual way.

 •4XX codes are used if there was a problem with the request.

 •5XX codes are used if there was a problem with the server.

 Some commonly encountered codes:

 •200 OK: Sent in response to a successful request.

 •206 Partial Content: The server sends only a part of the resource because only a range of the resource was requested.